-Opponents of LNG exports claim that DOE must conduct a programmatic analysis of alleged indirect and cumulative environmental impacts associated with presumed LNG-export induced natural gas production pursuant to the National Environmental Policy Act of 1969 ("NEPA") before further export authorizations can be issued.
-However, Congress has resolved the matter of who is to manage the NEPA process for LNG export projects.
-In addition, any alleged impacts are already addressed by federal and state agencies responsible for leasing and individual well permitting.
+Critics of LNG exports claim that DOE must conduct a programmatic and independent analysis of indirect and cumulative environmental impacts associated with presumed LNGexport induced shale gas production pursuant to the National Environmental Policy Act of 1969 ("NEPA").
+11/ However, Congress has resolved the matter of who is to manage the NEPA process for LNG export projects.

 The NGA designates the Federal Energy Regulatory Commission ("FERC") as the lead agency for purposes of complying with NEPA.
-FERC is fulfilling its obligations under NEPA in all pending LNG export proceedings, and will continue to do so.
+12/ FERC is fulfilling its obligations under NEPA in all pending LNG export proceedings, and will continue to do so.
 API commends DOE for its participation as a NEPA "coordinating agency" in these proceedings.
 Given DOE's considerable participation in the environmental review process, critics' NEPA claims appear to be a solution in search of a problem.